 While we also really like the Mach 1 Mustang, we prefer the Bullitt edition.
 Ours would have to be Highland Green.
 They were offered for one year only, so they’re pretty rare.
 But remarkably these also sell in good condition for only about $10,000.

 For Camaros and Firebirds, we would also stick with later versions to get the sweet LS1 V8, and we strongly prefer examples with the 6-speed manual.
 A good condition 1998 Camaro SS is an excellent value at around $13,000.
 But at less than ten grand, a standard Z28 with 305 hp is an even better buy.

-And when it comes to the Firebirds, we like the understated Formulas better than the Trans Ams.
-But a Trans Am with the WS6 package — which bumps the power up to 320 hp and improves the handling — is also a compelling choice.
+When it comes to the Firebirds, we like the understated Formulas better than the Trans Ams.
+And the WS6 package, which bumps the power up to 320 hp and improves the handling, is a must have.
 You can get a good one for less than $13,000, which is about a $2,000 premium over a non-WS6 model.

 The Bottom Line

 With great examples available for less than five figures, 1990s American muscle cars represent some of the best values on the used car market today, whether you’re planning to trailer yours to Radwood events or drive it until the wheels fall off.